snori74/linuxupskillchallenge/0-digital-ocean.md

 * Authentication - choose "One time password"
 * Choose a hostname, the default ones are pretty ugly

-## Adding a working user account
+## Changing the root password
 You should have received a password for the "root" user in your email.
 Select your droplet and "Access" from the left hand sidebar and you should be able to login to the console using this.
 Use the login name "root", and note that the password won't show as you type or paste it.

+You'll be immediatly prompted to change your password.

+note that you're first asked for the *current* password, then asked to provide a new one of your own and then to confirm this.

-You'll be prompted to change your password.
-Select a long and secure one - this is important, because your server is on the open Internet and will be under immediate and sustained attack from bots attempting to "brute force" the root password.
+Be sure to create a long and secure password - this is important, because your server is on the open Internet and will be under immediate and sustained attack from bots attempting to "brute force" the root password.

+## Creating a working admin account

-We want to follow the Best Practice of not logging as "root" remotely, so we'll create an ordinary user account, but give it the power to "become root" as necessary, like this:
+We want to follow the Best Practice of not logging as "root" remotely, so we'll create an ordinary user account, but one with the power to "become root" as necessary, like this:

     sudo adduser snori74
     sudo usermod -a -G adm snori74